 Historic Pithole City

-Admission is $5 for adults, $3 for youth 12 and under, and children 2 and under are free.
+Admission to the Visitor Center is $5 for Adults and $3 for Youth ages 3-11.
+Children ages 2 and under are free.

-But, fortune was fleeting.
+But fortune was fleeting.
 Oil prices fell from $8.00 a barrel to $2.50.
-Samuel Van Syckle’s pipeline opened in the fall of 1866 putting thousands of teamsters out of work.
-Seventeen disastrous fires burned wells, businesses and boarding houses causing an unknown number of injuries and death.
-People fled to new oil fields and boomtowns leaving less than two thousand people in the once thriving city by December 1866.
-In the fall of 1870, only 43 households and one hotel remained.
-The Pithole City Charter was revoked in February 1877 and the land sold to a farmer at sheriff’s sale.
+Samuel Van Syckel’s pipeline opened in the fall of 1866 putting thousands of teamsters out of work.
+17 disastrous fires burned wells, businesses, and boarding houses causing an unknown number of injuries and death.
+People fled to new oil fields and boomtowns leaving less than 2,000 people in the once thriving city by December 1866.
+In the fall of 1870, only 43 households and 1 hotel remained.
+The Pithole City charter was revoked in February 1877, and the land was sold to a farmer at sheriff’s sale.

 James B. Stevenson gave 90 acres of the city to the Commonwealth of Pennsylvania in 1963, and the Pennsylvania Historical & Museum Commission opened a visitors center in 1975.
 Today, a large diorama shows the city in its heyday with over 200 miniature buildings, the streets, and around 500 figures.
 Exhibits and a film tell the story of the rise and fall of the famous boomtown.
 While walking the grounds, visitors have the chance to read the interpretive and directional signage along the city streets and imagine the boomtown as it was in the mid-1860s.